Niloo-Khn/CraftnoteMobileUITesting/README.md

 git clone

 Start Appium Server using Appium Desktop installed in your PC.
 The project expects the Appium Server to run on localhost:4723.
 If you run the server to different host and port.
 Please change the code.

-Its important to download the application from attachment.
-(Please change the code in case you change the download location)

 Import the cloned project in Pycharm (In Pycharm menu, navigate to File > Open or "Open" if no projects are open)